canonical/ubuntu-core-docs/docs/how-to-guides/deploy-an-image/install-on-amd.md

 When the process has finished, Raspberry Pi Imager will proclaim "Write Successful" and you can remove the card from the reader.
 It's now ready to be inserted into your device.

-If there's any errors during write, check your sd card.
+If there are any errors during write, check your SD card.
 Optionally you might unpack the .xz archive and subsequently write the .img file with the Raspberry Pi imager.

 ## Boot Ubuntu Core for the first time